sumitkapoor/carnd_traffic_sign_project2/README.md

 	- lower visibility due to darkness, rain, dust or fog
 - Signs which have been partially obscured due to vehicles, pedestrians or nature.
 - New traffic sign images which are different from the training set.
-- Same signs but of different color shade.
+- Same signs but of different color or shade.
 Could be due to rusting or wearing out.

 ----
 ![@img01 Speed limit 30 (km/h)| center | img7](./img/30_limit_prediction.png)